qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

      * Force to :guilabel:`Ignore axis orientation (WFS 1.1/WFS 2.0)`
      * :guilabel:`Invert axis orientation`.
      * :guilabel:`Use GML2 encoding for transactions`.
-   * :guilabel:`Force initial GetFeature`:
-     When checked, an initial GetFeature call will always be issued in order to determine the geometry type from the first downloaded feature.
-     Because QGIS assumes features are of 2D geometry type, use this option if the layer contains features with Z axis coordinates you would like to get (and possibly edit in WFS-T).

    .. warning::